carbon-language/carbon-lang/docs/design/generics/details.md

 ```
 interface RandomAccessContainer {
   extends Container {
-    // Refinement of the associated type `IteratorType` from `Container`.
+    // Extension of the associated type `IteratorType` from `Container`.
     var IteratorType:$ RandomAccessIterator;
   }
   // Either `impl` or `extends` here, depending if you want